DanielHauge/CPHBusiness_Papers-1st/LSD-Assignment#6.md

 ![alt text][data]

 ## 3.
-- A complete use case diagram
+- A complete use case diagram.
-/// Put Picture here.
 ![Use Cse Diagram][usecasediagram]
 - A fully dressed use case description for all use-cases indentified above.
 /// write a fully dressed use case description for the most important use-cases